auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 - Building the kernel
 - Booting the kernel in the virtual machine
 - Setting up the Clangd LSP for a better experience navigating the source code
+- Using the KWorflow tool to automate the process of building and testing the kernel

 # Preparing a Virtual Machine Disk and Files